 From a young age, I enjoyed caring for wildlife, being outdoors, and cultivating community.
 I remember long summer days visiting my grandparents' farm in South Central Minnesota, but never expected that farming would become my own way of life.

-Even better is the opportunity to wander outdoors moving fencing and listening to the symphony of wildlife mixed with the munching of happy animals.
+Even more, I love to wander the outdoors while moving fences - listening to the symphony of wildlife mixed with the munching of happy animals.
 I enjoy rumination as much as our resident ruminants.

-In February of 2018, I was elected as District 2 Director for the Wisconsin Farmers Union and appreciate the opportunity to serve my community as we advocate for family farmers, the food system, and rural communities.
+I am now Director of Special Projects with Wisconsin Farmers Union.
+I deeply enjoy this role and the opportunity to serve my community as we advocate for family farmers, a healthy food system, and strong communities.